-Many groups and individuals are involved in Impact Frontiers, including a cohort of innovative asset managers and owners; experienced convenors; and partners that are helping to build the field of impact investing.
-The Canadian cohort is part of a global network of Impact Frontiers, running cohorts in 2021 in Canada, the US, Asia and the UK.
+Many groups and individuals were involved in Impact Frontiers, including a cohort of innovative asset managers and owners; experienced convenors; and partners that are helping to build the field of impact investing.
+The Canadian cohort was part of a global network of Impact Frontiers, running cohorts around the world.

 Rally Assets is an impact investment management and advisory firm.
 The firm helps investors generate positive social and environmental impact alongside a financial return.

 Rally Philanthropy is Rally Asset’s educational foundation, which partners with others to deliver research, education and training on impact investing.
 Registered charity 734407315 RR0001.